brettcannon/caniusepython3/README.md

 # Change Log

+## What will be 2.1.0
+* Verbose output will print what manual overrides are used and why (when available)
+* Fix logging to only be configured when running as a script as well as fix a format bug
+* Usual override updates

 ## 2.0.3
 * Fixed `setup.py caniusepython3` to work with `extras_require` properly
 * Fix various errors triggered from the moving of the `just_name()` function to